mcgill-robotics/AUV-2025/README.md

 # License

+Since we are using GPLv2 dependancies, the project as a whole falls under GPLv2.
+The full license is provided inside [LICENSE](LICENSE).

 Individual ROS packages (not submodules mentioned above) are under the MIT license.
 Other packages are subject to licenses set out by their respective maintainers (including GPLv2, BSD).
-Since we are using GPLv2 dependancies, the project as a whole falls under GPLv2.

 # Getting Started